Frequently-asked questions about the OpenFog Reference Architecture

 Q: What is fog computing?

-A: Fog computing is an emerging architecture for computing, storage, control and networking that distributes these services closer to end users along the cloud-to-things continuum.
+A: Fog computing/fog networking is an emerging architecture for computing, storage, control and networking that distributes these services closer to end users along the cloud-to-things continuum.
 It supports IoT, 5G and Artificial Intelligence (AI) and other applications that require ultra-low latency, high network bandwidth, resource constraints and added security.

 A: The sheer breadth and scale of IoT, 5G and AI applications requires collaboration at a number of levels, including hardware, software across edge and cloud, as well as the protocols and standards that enable all of our “things” to communicate.
 Existing infrastructures simply can’t keep up with the data volume and velocity created by IoT devices, nor meet the low latency response times required in certain use cases, such as emergency services and autonomous vehicles.
 The strain on networks from cloud-only or cloud-mostly models will only get worse as IoT, 5G and AI applications and devices continue to proliferate.
 In addition, the devices themselves are starting to become smarter, allowing for additional control and capabilities closer to where the data is being generated.